 Acquisition in 2012

-Liberty Dialysis, LLC, headquartered in Mercer Island, Washington, specializes in the development, ownership, and operation of dialysis clinics across the United States.
-Established in 2002, the company serves patients with chronic kidney disease by offering outreach programs and home dialysis options.
-Liberty Dialysis operates numerous clinics in states including Alaska, California, Colorado, and more, aiming to deliver optimal care through patient education and advanced technology.
-As of February 2012, Liberty Dialysis is a subsidiary of Fresenius Medical Care AG & Co.
-KGAA, enhancing its capacity to provide comprehensive renal care.
+Liberty Dialysis, LLC, based in Mercer Island, Washington, develops, owns, and operates dialysis clinics across the United States.
+Founded in 2002, the company is dedicated to providing quality care for patients with chronic kidney disease through a comprehensive approach that includes outreach programs and home dialysis options.
+Liberty Dialysis emphasizes patient education, aiming to inform patients, their families, and the community about kidney health.
+The company operates clinics in multiple states, including Alaska, California, Colorado, Connecticut, Delaware, Hawaii, Idaho, Indiana, Maryland, Michigan, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Texas, Utah, Virginia, West Virginia, and Wisconsin.
+As of 2012, Liberty Dialysis operates as a subsidiary of Fresenius Medical Care AG & Co.
+KGaA.

 American Access Care